Out-Law Guide 5 min. read

 If you opt out of costs recovery, you cannot recover costs from HMRC if you are successful.

-Even if your case is not allocated to the Complex track, the First-tier Tribunal has discretion to make a ‘wasted costs’ orders against a party or their representatives if they have acted unreasonably in bringing, defending or conducting the proceedings.
+Even if your case is not allocated to the Complex track, the FTT has discretion to allow costs recovery in two further circumstances.
+It may make a ‘wasted costs’ order or an order for costs against a party if that party has acted unreasonably in bringing, defending or conducting the proceedings.

 In the Upper Tribunal, a party that loses an application, whose appeal is dismissed or discontinued or where HMRC’s appeal is allowed will normally be ordered to pay costs.

-However, as mentioned above, there is no recovery of costs for earlier First-tier Tribunal proceedings if the case was not allocated to the Complex track or if it was a Complex case and you opted out of costs.
+As mentioned above, there is no recovery of costs for earlier FTT proceedings if the case was not allocated to the Complex track or if it was a Complex case and you opted out of costs.
+There are no equivalent 'opt out' provisions in the Upper Tribunal.
+However, a taxpayer who won at the FTT may apply to the Upper Tribunal for a protective costs order in some circumstances.

 The Upper Tribunal has full discretion as to what costs order to make in respect of both entitlement and amount.
-Factors which may be taken into account in determining a party’s entitlement to and/or the amount of costs to be awarded include:
+Factors which may be taken into account in determining a party’s entitlement to and the amount of costs to be awarded include whether the proceedings have been conducted at proportionate cost, and all the circumstances of the case including matters such as:

 The Upper Tribunal has power to order that a losing party pays interest on costs payable to a successful party, and possibly a payment on account of costs subject to the final amount of costs payable being assessed.